Alexander Skarsgård

-Alexander Johan Hjalmar Skarsgård (/sv/; born 25 August 1976) is a Swedish actor.
-A son of actor Stellan Skarsgård, he began acting at age seven but quit at age thirteen.
-After serving in the Swedish Navy, Skarsgård returned to acting and gained his first role in the US comedy film Zoolander (2001).
-He played Brad Colbert in the miniseries Generation Kill (2008), and had his breakthrough portraying vampire Eric Northman in the television series True Blood (2008–2014).
+Alexander Johan Hjalmar Skarsgård (Note: /sv/) (born 25 August 1976) is a Swedish actor.
+A son of actor Stellan Skarsgård, he began acting at the age of seven but quit at thirteen.
+After serving in the Swedish Navy, Skarsgård returned to acting and gained his first role in the American comedy film Zoolander (2001).
+He played Brad Colbert in the miniseries Generation Kill (2008) and had his international breakthrough portraying vampire Eric Northman in the television series True Blood (2008–2014).

 After appearing in films such as Melancholia (2011), Battleship (2012) and The Legend of Tarzan (2016), Skarsgård starred in the drama series Big Little Lies (2017–2019) as an abusive husband, which earned him a Primetime Emmy Award and a Golden Globe Award.
-He went on to appear in the films Long Shot (2019), Godzilla vs. Kong (2021), Passing (2021), The Northman (2022), which he also produced, and Infinity Pool (2023).
+He went on to appear in the films Long Shot (2019), Godzilla vs. Kong (2021), Passing (2021), The Northman (2022), which he also produced, Infinity Pool (2023), and Pillion (2025).
 He also played Randall Flagg in the miniseries The Stand (2020–2021) and tech mogul Lukas Matsson in the drama series Succession (2021–2023), for which he was nominated for two Primetime Emmy Awards and a Golden Globe Award.
-As of 2025, he has the title role in the science-fiction comedy series Murderbot and stars as a sexually dominant biker in the British film Pillion.
+He currently stars in the science-fiction comedy series Murderbot (2025–present).

-Early life, family and education
+Early life and education

 Skarsgård was born on 25 August 1976 in Stockholm, Sweden.
 He is the eldest son of actor Stellan Skarsgård and physician My Skarsgård.
 His parents are divorced.
 He has five younger siblings: Gustaf, Sam, Bill, Eija and Valter, and two half-brothers, Ossian and Kolbjörn, from his father's second wife, Megan Everett.
 Gustaf, Bill, Valter, and Kolbjörn are also actors.

-A friend of his father, a director, gave Skarsgård his first film role when he was seven years old, playing Kalle Nubb in Åke and His World (Åke och hans värld).
+A friend of his father's, a director, gave Skarsgård his first film role when he was seven years old, playing Kalle Nubb in Åke and His World (Åke och hans värld).
 In 1989, his lead role in the Swedish television production Hunden som log (The Dog That Smiled) earned him praise and brought him to prominence in Sweden at age 13.
 Uncomfortable with the fame, he quit acting at that same age.

-At age 19, Skarsgård applied to perform his national service.
-He served in the Swedish Navy's SäkJakt ("protect and hunt") unit that dealt with anti-sabotage and anti-terrorism in the Stockholm archipelago, for 18 months.
+At 19, Skarsgård applied for his national service.
+He served for 18 months in the Swedish Navy's SäkJakt ("protect and hunt") unit that dealt with anti-sabotage and anti-terrorism in the Stockholm archipelago.
 After completing his service in 1996, he left Sweden and attended Leeds Metropolitan University in England for six months.
 He enrolled to study English but admits he did not study much and "had a blast" instead.
 While there, he considered pursuing an architecture career, but chose acting instead.
 In 1997, he enrolled in a theatre course at Marymount Manhattan College and moved to New York City.
 He returned to Stockholm after six months, but his time studying theatre confirmed to him that he wanted to act.